Get paid $1K to taste Trader Joe’s fall products — here’s how

 Paid to taste

-Professional taste testing may sound like silly fun but it’s a real business and valuable market research to food companies.
+Professional taste testing may sound like silly fun but it’s a real business and valuable market research for food companies.

 Earlier this month, the Canadian Candy Funhouse company opened hiring for a “chief candy officer” — a position that entails trying over 3,500 pieces of candy each month.
 The position paid about $77,786 USD per year to help the company decide which products it will carry.